jawordpressorg/core-handbook/core/about/release-cycle/hosting-release-parties.md

 A public preview should be made available so anyone wanting to help proofread the post can do so.
 Just double-check the `@props` to credit them. | Marketing Leads |
 | **Step 2:** Announce in Core to pause commits and don’t share links to the package until tested | @committers.
 Please refrain from committing until `X.Y-Z` has been released. :thank-you:

-:siren: Please remember not to share links to the package publicly until the “all clear” is given after testing and the announcement post is published on WordPress.org. :siren: | All attendees |
+:siren: Please remember not to share links to the package publicly until the announcement post is published on WordPress.org. :siren: | All attendees |
 | **Step 3:** Run all unit tests locally | Time to run all unit tests. @corecommitter, please confirm. | Core Committer |
 | **Step 4:** Verify that the latest [GitHub Action checks](https://github.com/WordPress/wordpress-develop/actions) are passing. | @corecommitter, can you also confirm that GitHub Action checks are passing? | Core Committer |
 | **Step 5:** Ask a Security team member to verify the private security unit tests are passing for the most recent commit to ensure no regressions are introduced. | @securityteammember, please verify the private security unit tests pass for the latest commit.
 Thanks! | Security Team Member |